 Motivated by her passion for individual freedom and fighting against big government, Carol joined PLF’s strategic research team in 2020.
 As a strategic research analyst, she uses her skills in data-driven social science research to help vulnerable Americans who have been unjustly affected by our government.

-Before PLF, Carol worked as a policy analyst at various organizations within the liberty movement, such as the Reason Foundation and the Independent Institute.
-Just prior to joining PLF, she worked as a senior policy analyst at the Maryland Public Policy institute, specializing in issues of economic liberty, fiscal policy, and public pension funds.
+Before PLF, Carol fought for liberty as a policy analyst at various organizations, including the Reason Foundation and the Independent Institute.
+Just prior to joining PLF, she worked as a senior policy analyst at the Maryland Public Policy Institute, specializing in economic liberty, fiscal policy, and public pension funds.

 Carol’s research has been published in The Washington Post, The Baltimore Sun, Forbes, The Hill, Washington Examiner, The Business Journals, San Francisco Chronicle, Investor’s Business Daily, and The Journal of Alternative Investments, among others.

 Carol lives in Boston with her husband, Nathan, and two cats, Tony and Leo.
-In her free time, she enjoys traveling and culinary adventures.
+When she is not busy fighting for Americans’ freedom, she enjoys traveling to warm locations and Michelin starred culinary adventures.

 The private vs. public beach debate is often characterized as debate on social justice.
 The logic is that blocked public beach access disproportionally hurts the poor who cannot afford to live in beachfront homes.
 In California, this is where the heroic California Coastal Commission enters: to protect the rights of such disadvantaged groups against ...